20

 I nodded.

 She set the plate aside and moved closer, fingers gently adjusting the strands of my hair, retouching my makeup with the same quiet care she'd always had.
-Fixing me like I was something fragile.

 Tara's spine straightened at Maa's voice.
 She nodded toward the door and turned to me.
+“Time to go,” she said softly.

-My body felt rooted.
-Paralyzed.
-Every part of me screaming no while my face stayed blank.
+She gave me a little nudge, but I didn't move.
+I couldn't.
+My body felt rooted and paralyzed.
+Every part of me was screaming no while my face stayed blank.

 I don't want to do this.